bluegreen-labs/phenocam_installation_tool_v2_dev/INSTALL.md

 > [!note]
 > Please read these instructions **carefully**, failing to do so might result in a poorly configured camera.
 Follow these instructions step-by-step for a successful PhenoCam install.

-Every PhenoCam needs to be added to the network (database) and approved using the site survey at the following link:
+Every PhenoCam US needs to be added to the network (database) and approved using the site survey at the following link:

 https://phenocam.nau.edu/webcam/sitesurvey/